thomas-lamiaux/coq/doc/plugin_tutorial/README.md

 Compilation and loading must be performed as for `tuto0`.

-# tuto2 : OCaml to Coq communication
+# tuto2 : OCaml to Rocq communication
 A more step by step introduction to writing commands
 - Explanation of the syntax of entries
 - Adding a new type to and parsing to the available choices